 - One or more hashes of the image file, along with the hashing function used

-In addition to what is required, Targets metadata files MAY contain extra metadata for images on the repository.
+In addition to the required metadata, Targets metadata files MAY contain extra metadata for images on the repository.
 This metadata can be customized for a particular use case.
 Examples of use cases for different types of custom metadata can be found in the Deployment Best Practices document ([DEPLOY]).
 However, there are a few important pieces of custom metadata that SHOULD be present in most implementations.
 In addition, there is one element in the custom metadata that MUST be present in the Targets metadata from the Director.